 This activity, which works well in 30-minute segments over a week or two, can be done in the classroom, the computer lab, or the library.
+In advance of the lesson, gather a large number of books of poems.
+You might include humorous poems by such poets as Shel Silverstein, Jack Prelutsky, Karla Kuskin, Grandpa Tucker, Kenn Nesbitt, Dr. Seuss, Ogden Nash, Robert Pottle, and Edward Lear.
 Diamond Poems Across the Curriculum.
 Brief Description Students build vocabulary skills, teach parts of speech, and have fun with diamond poems!

 Objectives Students make lists of words related to a subject of interest. learn about parts of speech -- including nouns, verbs, and adjectives. follow directions to create a diamond poem. cut out and mount their diamond poems on brightly colored paper.
 Keywords.
 Rap, Seventh Grade and Student Engagement.
 10 Ways to Use Poetry in Your Classroom.
 Often when I mention poetry during a workshop, at least one teacher laments, "I would love to do more poetry with students, but there's so much else to teach in my curriculum!